jskinne3/portfolio/blog/just_start_a_book_club.md

 In-group language like the word "blub" for snacks helps to keep it alive.
 A sense of ceremony and shared tradition elevates it above the day-to-day.

 Keep inviting new people in, obviously.
-Some people will drop off, bt if new people feel a sense of owernship, they may choose to carry the torch.
+Some people will drop off, but if new people feel a sense of ownership, they may choose to carry the torch.